Profilerr

 However, the Swedish team decided to make a force-buy to exclude even the bigger lead and hope for a comeback.
 To make this mission possible, olofmeister bought SSG-08 and asked his teammates to boost him on the CT spawn, which allowed him to control almost the whole map.
 With some passive play from the French side, they were preparing the B-site execution, but two kills from nowhere ruined their plans, and fnatic took the vital round.

-This allowed the Swedish team to make a comeback and win the game, but the organizers decided it was something like a bag-using activity from fnatic.
+This allowed the Swedish team to make a comeback and win the game, but the organizers decided it was something like a bug-using activity from fnatic.
 LDLC asked to replay the map from a 3-13 score, but fnatic refused and withdrew from the tournament.
-Luckily, this moment and responsive plate (‘not to climb the railings’ in German) became one of the few saved memorable graffiti on all CS2 maps, reminding us of Fnatic’s infamous boost.
+Luckily, this moment and responsive plate (‘not to climb the railings’ in German) became one of the few saved memorable graffiti, reminding us of fnatic’s infamous boost.

 Fnatic — Quad AWP on Dust 2 T Spawn

-Guess which team received the third memorable Counter-Strike moment that ended up as the graffiti on a map in CS2?
+Guess which team received the third memorable Counter-Strike moment that ended up as the famous Dust 2 graffiti?
 Yes, it was fnatic once again, but this time as a team, during the ESL One Cologne Major Final in August 2015.
 On the last round of the T-Side extra-times, the Swedish team was leading 17-15 and decided to use the Dust 2 structure and check the Mid-Doors cross using 4 AWPs.

 Team Envy wasn’t ready for such a decision, and apEX’s attempt to pick the Middle was doomed before it was even executed.
 Pronax sent the French player into the next round seconds after the round started, while JW, who was pushing B Site, got the vital info that the bombsite was free, which allowed them to win the round.
 This unpredictable decision allowed fnatic to win the map 19-15 and then close the game on Cobblestone, winning their second consecutive CS:GO Major.

-Valve enjoyed that moment and decided to add the only non-player-dedicated historical esports graffiti on CS maps devoted to the entire team.
+Valve enjoyed that moment and decided to add the only non-player-dedicated esports graffiti devoted to the entire team.
 However, this legendary moment and responsive graffiti disappeared after Dust 2 got an update in 2021, with no signs in the CS2 version as well.

 coldzera — Flying AWP (Jumping Double)